...

 500k bridging loan interest rate – What you’re likely to see

-Bridging loan interest is charged monthly, not annually, and it’s usually higher than a mortgage due to the short-term and riskier nature of the funding.
+The interest on a bridging loan is charged monthly, not annually, this means it’s usually higher than a regular mortgage due to the short-term and riskier nature of the funding.

-Here’s what the current UK market looks like roughly:
+The current UK market looks roughly like the below:

 • Typical bridging loan interest rates run from about 0.5% – 1.5% per month depending on LTV, type of security and exit strategy.

-• Stronger cases with lower LTV might see 0.55% per month or slightly less.
+• Stronger cases with lower LTV might see 0.55% per month, some-times it can be slightly less.

 • More complex or higher-risk loans can be towards the 1.2%+ range.